pycvxset.Ellipsoid (API details)

 1. Since M is invertible, \(\mathcal{R}\) is also a bounded ellipsoid.

-Compute the maximum volume inscribing ellipsoid for a given ellipsoid.
+Compute the parameters of the maximum volume inscribing ellipsoid for a given ellipsoid.

 Solve a convex program with CVXPY objective subject to containment constraints.